Equinor ASA – Annual report – 31 December 2024

 Sensitivity table

-The table below presents some relevant prices and variables compared to management’s best estimate, and an illustrative potential impairment effect given these scenarios.
-The scenario price-sets were retrieved from IEA’s report, World Energy Outlook 2023.
-Prices were adjusted for inflation and presented in Real 2023.
-See section Profitable portfolio in Chapter 2.2. in the Integrated annual report for more details about the scenarios:
+The table below presents some relevant prices and variables from two scenarios in IEA’s WEO 2024 compared to management’s price assumptions, and an estimated potential impairment effect given these scenarios.
+The IEA prices are adjusted for inflation and presented in 2024 real terms.
+Refer to section 3.2 E1 Climate change in the Annual Report 2024 for more details about the scenarios.

 The transition to renewable energy, technological development, and the expected reduction in global demand for carbon-based energy, may impact the future profitability of certain upstream oil and gas assets.
 Equinor uses scenario analysis to outline different possible energy futures, some of which imply lower oil and natural gas prices and higher CO₂ tax.
 If this materialises, it can lead to a decrease in the cash flow from oil and gas, and potentially reduce the economic lifetime of some assets.
-Equinor seeks to mitigate this risk by improving the resilience of the existing upstream portfolio, maximising the efficiency of the infrastructure on the NCS and optimising the high-quality international portfolio.
+Equinor seeks to mitigate this risk by improving the resilience of the existing upstream portfolio, maximising the efficiency of the infrastructure on the NCS and optimising the high- quality international portfolio.
 The project portfolio is robust to low oil and gas prices and actions are in place to maintain cost discipline across the company.
-Equinor will continue to add high value barrels to the portfolio through exploration and increased recovery, with the expectation to maintain strong oil and gas cash flow from operations until 2035.
-Equinor aims to maintain significant capex flexibility in the current portfolio, with only sanctioned projects being committed representing less than 50% of the yearly organic capex from 2025.
-This is expected to allow Equinor to optimise and reprioritise non-sanctioned projects to ensure continued generation of high value through cycles.
-Equinor will continuously assess the current and future exposure of its portfolio and take preventative measures to manage physical climate risks.
+Equinor continues to pursue high-value barrels to enhance the portfolio, through exploration, increased recovery in addition to acquisitions and divestments, with the expectation of strong oil and gas cash flow from operations.
+We further aim to maintain significant capex flexibility in the current portfolio, with non-sanctioned projects representing a substantial part of the expected capex for the period 2026-2027 and beyond.
+This is expected to allow Equinor to optimise and re-prioritise non-sanctioned projects to ensure continued generation of high value through cycles.

-Based on the current production profiles, approximately 65% of Equinor’s proved oil and gas reserves, as defined by the SEC, are expected to be produced in the period 2024-2030 and more than 99% in the period 2024-2050.
-This indicates a lower risk of early cessation of production and can provide flexibility in adapting to the changing market conditions or a shift in global energy demand.
+Based on the current production profiles, approximately 57% of Equinor’s proved oil and gas reserves, as defined by the SEC, are planned to be produced in the period 2025-2030 and more than 98% in the period 2025-2050.
+In addition, approximately 49% of Equinor’s expected oil and gas reserves are planned to be produced in the period 2025-2030 and around 97% in the period 2025-2050.
+In both cases, this indicates a lower risk of early cessation of production and can provide flexibility in adapting to the changing market conditions or a shift in global energy demand.
+Please refer to note 12 Property, plant and equipment for the definition of proved and expected oil and gas reserves.

-Equinor aims to continue to selectively explore for new resources with a focus on mature areas with existing infrastructure to minimise emissions and maximise value.
-During the transition, Equinor anticipates allocating a reducing share of its gross capex to oil and gas in the coming years and the volume of production is likely to decrease over time.
+Equinor will continue to selectively explore for new resources with a focus on mature areas with existing infrastructure to minimise emissions and maximise value.
+During the transition, Equinor will continue to supply oil and gas beyond 2035 but we anticipate that it will form an increasingly smaller proportion of our portfolio over time due to both declining demand and the expected production decline on the Norwegian Continental Shelf.
 Reaching Equinor’s net 50% reduction ambition for operated scope 1 and 2 emissions will require a company-wide, coordinated effort to execute and mature the abatement projects, improve energy efficiency, develop new technologies, and strengthen the resilience of the portfolio.
-Equinor aims to achieve a 20% reduction in net carbon intensity by 2030 and a 40% reduction by 2035, including scope 3 emissions.
+Equinor aims to achieve a 15-20% reduction in net carbon intensity by 2030 and a 30-40% reduction by 2035, including scope 3 emissions.
 The combination of increased renewables and decarbonised energy, the scale up of low carbon solutions such as CCS and optimisation of the oil and gas portfolio provides confidence that Equinor can meet its medium-term ambitions.
-As such, Equinor’s ambition to become a net-zero company by 2050 have currently not resulted in the identification of additional assets being triggered for impairment or earlier cessation.
+As such, Equinor’s ambitions in the Energy transition plan have currently not resulted in the identification of additional assets being triggered for impairment or earlier cessation.

-Any future exploration may be restricted by regulations, market, and strategic considerations.
-Provided that the economic assumptions would deteriorate to such an extent that undeveloped assets controlled by Equinor should not materialise, assets at risk are mainly comprised of the intangible assets Oil and Gas prospects, signature bonuses and the capitalised exploration costs, with a total carrying value of USD 3,205 million in 2023 (USD 3,634 million in 2022).
+Any future exploration may be restricted by policies, regulations, market, and strategic considerations.
+Provided that the economic assumptions would deteriorate to such an extent that undeveloped assets controlled by Equinor should not materialise, assets at risk are mainly comprised of the intangible assets Oil and Gas prospects, signature bonuses and the capitalised exploration costs, with a total carrying value of USD 3.6 billion in 2024, 1.1 being in EPN and 2.5 being in EPI.
+(USD 3.2 billion in 2023, USD 1.0 million in E&P Norway and 2.2 in E&P International).
 See note 13 Intangible assets for more information regarding Equinor’s intangible assets.

 Timing of Asset Retirement Obligations (ARO)

-As mentioned above, there are currently no assets triggered for earlier cessation as a result of Equinor’s ambition to become a net-zero company by 2050.
-However, if the business cases of Equinor’s producing oil and gas assets should change materially, this could affect the timing of cessation of the assets.
+As mentioned above, there are currently no assets triggered for earlier cessation as a result of Equinor’s ambitions in the Energy transition plan However, if the business cases of Equinor’s producing oil and gas assets should change materially, this could affect the timing of cessation of the assets.
 A shorter production period will increase the carrying value of the liability.
-To illustrate, performing removal five years earlier than currently scheduled would increase the liability by around USD 1.2 billion before tax (around USD 1 billion in 2022).
+To illustrate, performing removal five years earlier than currently scheduled would increase the liability by around USD 1.1 billion before tax and excluding held for sale assets (around USD 1.2 billion in 2023), which is mainly related to E&P Norway.
 See note 23 Provisions and other liabilities for more information regarding Equinor’s ARO, including expected timing of cash outflows of recognised asset retirement obligations.
-The most significant cash outflows are expected within the year 2043.
+The most significant cash outflows are expected between 2035-2039.

 Note 14.
 Impairments